Nexros7/Cab_Management_System/README.md

 ### *This project is implemented in 3 phases:*

 **Phase 1:**
-Drafting of Entity-Relationship (ER) diagram, Relational Schema and implementing the corresponding Data Definition Language (DDL) commands
+Drafting of Entity-Relationship (ER) diagram, Relational Schema

 **Phase 2:**
+Implementing the corresponding Data Definition Language (DDL) and Data Manipulation Language (DML)

+**Phase 3:**
 Implementing stored procedures, triggers to handle complex relationships within the database

-**Phase 3:**
+**Phase 4:**
 Implementing a frontend